AceDataCloud/OpenAIAPI/README.md

 Common optional parameters:

-- `max_tokens`: Limits the maximum number of tokens for a single response.
+- `max_tokens`: Limits the maximum number of tokens in a single response.
 - `temperature`: Generates randomness, between 0-2, with larger values being more divergent.
 - `n`: The number of candidate responses to generate at once.
 - `response_format`: Sets the return format.